gabriel-fortin-leblanc/network-analysis/README.md

 stat.gwd(G)
 ```

 You can also create a function that computes a list of sufficient statistics relative to your application.
-Let say we want the sufficient statistics function for a two-star model, which is the number of edges, and the number of path of length 2.
+Let us say we want the sufficient statistics function for a two-star model, which is the number of edges, and the number of paths of length 2.
 We can create the following function:

 ```python
 ss = stat.StatsComp([ # For Statistics Computer